MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 ### Deploy application specific rules for application security groups

 Define traffic patterns with the least amount of permissions and only following explicitly allowed paths.
-Here is an example diagram of using the application security groups to define network traffic patterns in the network security groups.
+Here is an example diagram of using application security groups to define network traffic patterns in the network security groups.

 :::image type="content" source="media/spoke/azure-infra-spoke-tiers-6.png" alt-text="Diagram of networking patterns for a three-tier web application." lightbox="media/spoke/azure-infra-spoke-tiers-6.png":::